 How will I be notified if I have been accused of sexual misconduct?

-You will be sent a Notice of Investigation and Allegations with information regarding your incident by the Title IX Coordinator or Title IX Coordinator for Students..
+You will be sent a Notice of Investigation and Allegations with information regarding your incident by the Title IX Coordinator, Title IX Coordinator for Employees, or Deputy Title IX Coordinator.

 What information will I have access to if I am accused of sexual misconduct?